bvm/bvm/README.md

 Clears any cached urls.

+## Registry commands

+No registries currently exist so there's not a way to test this out.
+I'll add an example soon.

+### `bvm registry add [url]`

+Adds the registry at the specified url to the local CLI.

+### `bvm registry removes [url]`

+Removes the registry at the specified url from the local CLI.

+### `bvm registry list`

+Lists the current registries

+### `bvm install [binary-name or owner-name/binary-name] [version]`

+Installs the specified binary and version based on the first matching version in the CLI's registries.

 ## Redirect Service

 The website https://bvm.land is a redirect service.
 If you publish a _bvm.json_ file as a GitHub release asset (not recommended yet, due to this being a proof of concept) then you can use `https://bvm.land` to redirect to your release: